jolorambongga/thesis-2/README.md

 ```

 ##### Create your own `customData.yaml` file:
-> Go to the YOLOv5 folder path in your google drive, right click the data folder inside yolov5 folder and click "create new file" and name it "customData.yaml" (or any desired file name) `see the folder branch below for guide
+> Go to the YOLOv5 folder path in your google drive, right click the data folder inside yolov5 folder and click "create new file" and name it "customData.yaml" (or any desired file name) `see the folder branch below for guide`.
 ```
 └── content
   └── drive